daliwang/hdrl4cellmigration/README.md

 # Hierarchical deep reinforcement learning reveals novel mechanism of cell movement

 ## Introduction
 This is accompany code and data associated with the paper submission 'Hierarchical deep reinforcement learning reveals novel mechanism of cell movement'.
-This is the accompany code and data associated with the paper submission (in bioRxiv first).
 And it was cloned and updated from https://github.com/zwang84/hdrl4cellmigration/

 ## Package requirements
   Python3 (tested on 3.6.2) <br />